apexskier/dotfiles/macos/defaults/README.md

-This is a tool to sharing macOS preferences between computers.
+This is a tool for sharing macOS preferences between computers.

 ## Usage